eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     :dedent: 4

-When the `Publisher_X_ownership_strength` is updated (for instance, via command line using `ros2 param set` command), the `cb` parameter callback is raised, and the `eprosima::fastdds::dds::DataWriter` handle is used to update its ownership strength.
+When the `Publisher_X_ownership_strength` is updated (for instance, via command line using `ros2 param set` command), the parameter callback is raised, and the `eprosima::fastdds::dds::DataWriter` handle is used to update its ownership strength.

 .. literalinclude:: /resources/tutorials/core/qos/mutable/vulcanexus_change_mutable_qos/src/change_mutable_qos_publisher.cpp
     :language: c++